 A multimeter is a necessity in our line of work.
 Any multimeter is better than not having one, but here are some of my favorite picks for me and for students that range in price from $20 to $50.
 Each one is a compromise between cost and performance.
 Choose what works for your budget.
 The best by far is a Fluke, but at $300 plus, we can’t afford them, let your future employer pay for those.

 You really can’t go wrong spending money on a multimeter.
 Even if you have one, it’s worth it to have two (measuring voltage and current at the same time.
-I probably have a dozen laying around the house and car not including the Flukes I use at work.
+I probably have a couple of dozen laying around the house, the garage, my car, and at work not including the Flukes that my work provides.

 My top brands for affordability, quality and durability are Extech and Amprobe.
 There are plenty of other quality brands, but these two consistently produce great units at a good price.
 I have also included some of the cheaper oversees versions that seem to have enough quality, I would stay away from anything under $20.
 At the very least you need to have one good quality multimeter, and for $20 you can easily find something that will last you a lifetime.

 There are 2 main types of multimeters.
 Auto-ranging and Non-Autoranging.
 Without autoranging you have to manually select the range of values you want to measure, which can get frustrating when you are first starting out.